nkint/GestureRecognizer/README.md

 # Disclaimer #
-Development is in working progress
+<strike>Development is in working progress</strike>
+This code is no more developped.
+Check out the new ofxSequence.

 # Description #
 Hidden Markov Models is a powerful statistical tool for model time-varying pattern.